How Is Mesothelioma Diagnosed?

 Blood Tests

-Mesothelioma cells make fibulin-3, but it’s also found in other cancers like cervical cancer.
-This makes fibulin-3 blood tests helpful indicators of mesothelioma but not definitive.
+Fibulin-3 is a protein your body makes to help build and support connective tissues.
+Mesothelioma cells can release extra fibulin-3, which leads to higher levels in the blood.
+But higher levels can also show up with other cancers like cervical cancer.
 Similarly, the Mesomark blood test looks for molecules called soluble mesothelin-related peptides.
 Mesothelioma cells make SMRPs.
 But SMRPs have also been found in ovarian and pancreatic cancer.

 Fluid Analysis (Cytology Tests)

 Mesothelioma cytology tests help doctors find cancer cells in fluid.
-Doctors collect samples from effusions or ascites from the chest, abdomen or heart area.
-Then, they use a microscope to search for cancer cells.
-If they find cancer cells, it helps them diagnose mesothelioma.
+Doctors collect samples from effusions or ascites from the chest, abdomen or around the heart.
+Then, they use a microscope to search for mesothelioma cells.
+If they find these cells, it helps them diagnose mesothelioma.

 Types of Mesothelioma Cytology Tests